Building cultures that don't tolerate abuse and harassment.

 Following revelations over recent years about the sexual exploitation and abuse of beneficiaries within the international aid sector, as well as reports of abusive organisational cultures within this sector and more widely, there has been a rise in public, political and sectoral concern about the possibility of misconduct taking place within charities in England and Wales, including bullying behaviour.

 In response, government, the Charity Commission and umbrella organisations have initiated urgent work to address immediate safeguarding challenges as well as to prepare for longer term developmental and awareness raising activity to strengthen the health of charity workplace cultures.
 As a result, charities in England and Wales are now undergoing a process of significant revaluation – of values, systems and organisational cultures.

-In February 2019 ACEVO and the Centre for Mental Health received a grant from DCMS [Grant offer letter, Annex 1 project expenditure] to research bullying in the charity sector workplace.
-In June 2019 we released the 'In Plain Sight: Workplace bullying in charities and the implcations for leadership'.
+- In February 2019 ACEVO and the Centre for Mental Health received a grant from DCMS [Grant offer letter, Annex 1 project expenditure] to research bullying in the charity sector workplace.
+In June 2019 we released the ‘In plain sight: workplace bullying in charities and the implications for leadership‘.

 Our research is part of a wider domestic and international programme of work on safeguarding.
 You can download a summary of the activity that has taken place, what is due next and links to new guidance by downloading the following document: Safeguarding programme update.

 We are also working in helping social sector CEOs to support the mental health and wellbeing of their workforce.
 Please click here to know more about this project and get involved with the working group.